MIDASverse/rMIDAS/README.md

 # Now run rMIDAS::train() and rMIDAS::complete()...
 ```

-## Vignettes
+## Vignettes (including demo)

 **rMIDAS** is packaged with two vignettes:

 1.  `vignette("impute-demo", "rMIDAS")` demonstrates the basic workflow
-    of using the **rMIDAS** package
+    and capacities of **rMIDAS**
 2.  `vignette("custom-python", "rMIDAS")` provides detailed guidance on
-    configuring Python binaries and environments, including
+    configuring Python binaries and environments, including some
     troubleshooting tips

 ## Getting help

-**rMIDAS** is still in development, and we may not have caught all bugs.
+rMIDAS is still in development, and we may not have caught all bugs.
+If
-If you come across any difficulties, or have any suggestions for
+you come across any difficulties, or have any suggestions for
 improvements, please raise an issue
 [here](https://github.com/MIDASverse/MIDASpy/issues).